loopy750/SRT-Stats-Monitor/README.md

 Using a "homemade" solution to SRT and/or RIST stream from your location back to your home PC, this program will automatically switch to a "low bitrate" scene whenever your connection is weak, a "fallback" OBS scene whenever your connection is lost, and is restored when your connection resumes.

-Basic features `MultiCameraSwitch=false` allow a simple two-scene scenario, either "LIVE" or "FALLBACK" scene.
+Basic features `MultiCameraSwitch=false` allow a simple two-scene scenario, either "LIVE" or "FALLBACK" scene, with an optional "LBR" scene.

-Advanced features `MultiCameraSwitch=true` consider for a two-camera multiple-scene scenario, and can alternate between scenes depending on the combination of cameras/streams used, i.e. stream 1, stream 2, and streams 1&2 simultaneously.
+Advanced features `MultiCameraSwitch=true` consider for a two-camera multiple-scene scenario, with an optional "LBR" scene, and can alternate between scenes depending on the combination of cameras/streams used, i.e. stream 1, stream 2, and streams 1&2 simultaneously.
 See 'readme.txt' for a full description regarding these and other settings.

   Twitch streamer [sprEEEzy](https://www.twitch.tv/spreeezy) has been a big advocate of high quality IRL streaming at an affordable price, and helping test various equipment.
 SprEEEzy's [Discord](https://discord.gg/REgDtsTVar) has a channel for IRL streaming and techincal discussion.
 Both the hardware and software can be confusing at first, but as a community, helping each other, we can iron out all the bugs.